sbslee/dokdo/README.md

 ## Introduction <a name="Introduction"></a>

-Dokdo is a collection of scripts for microbiome sequencing analysis.
+Dokdo is a Python package for microbiome sequencing analysis, which can be used as a standalone program and as a Python module.
 For details, please see the Wiki page.
 Pull requests are welcome.

 ## Wiki <a name="Wiki"></a>